-Many individuals, trusts, foundations, and companies contributed to our Bursary Fund, for which we raised £798,325 during the year.
-We are particularly grateful to a local family of long-term YMS supporters who backed a match-funding campaign in support of Bursaries, which raised just over £391,000.
-We also wish to thank Arbuthnot Banking Group Plc, the Behrens Foundation, John and Hilary Everett, Goldman Sachs Gives (at the recommendation of Yibo Bao), the Harvey-Julius Family Trust, the Holder Family, the Leverhulme Trust, the Linbury Trust, the Lovington Foundation, Mr Ronald and the Hon Mrs Rita McAulay, the Henri Moerel Foundation, the Willow Trust and the Audrey Wilson Charitable Settlement for their significant contributions, as well as others who wish to remain anonymous.
-We are also grateful for a significant legacy which has allowed us to establish the Michael and Sylvia Gent Eggett Bursary, and a legacy from the family of Michael, Valerie and Susannah Quick which has allowed us to proceed with plans to establish a public garden and woodland walk on the school site.
+Many individuals, trusts, foundations and individuals contributed to our Bursary Fund, for which we raised almost £300,000 during the year.
+We are particularly grateful to the Harvey-Julius Family Trust, the Holder Family, the Leverhulme Trust, the Linbury Trust, The Lillywhite Trust, Mr Ronald and the Hon Mrs Rita McAulay, the Henri Moerel Foundation, and the Audrey Wilson Charitable Settlement for their significant contributions, as well as others who wish to remain anonymous.